buildingsareheavy/buildingsareheavy.com/src/pages/colonia-jaurez-part-2/index.md

 ---
 title: Colonia Juárez, Mexico City (Pt.
 2)
-date: "2017-09-25"
+date: '2017-09-25'

-subtitle: "I’ve been missing Mexico City every day since I’ve left, and now more than ever I want to return and be a part of the community."
+subtitle: 'I’ve been missing Mexico City every day since I’ve left, and now more than ever I want to return and be a part of the community.'
 published: true
-featImage: "./cover.jpg"
+featImage: './cover.jpg'
 ---

 Colonia Juárez is in interesting place.
 Within it is Zona Rosa, an old tourist district mixed with Korean community, gay & trans culture, amidst the financial district and much more.
 It has many of the city’s major avenues bordering and cutting through the neighborhood, and is in between the hipster, yuppie and cultural hub of the city.
 To say the least, there is a lot going on.